Orlando Cepeda: Legacy

-Humanitarian and additional recognitions

-Cepeda has been recognized nationally for his humanitarian efforts as an ambassador for baseball.
+Cepeda was recognized nationally for his humanitarian efforts as an ambassador for baseball.
 He served as an honorary spokesman for the Crohn's and Colitis Foundation of America.

 In 2001, he won the Ernie Banks Positive Image Lifetime Achievement Award.
 The citation for the award reads, in part, "The legacy he is leaving is an impressive one indeed.
 His commitment to community service includes credentials for a Humanitarian Hall of Fame.
 He is now recognized nationally for his humanitarian efforts as an ambassador for baseball and the San Francisco Giants."
 It goes on to list many of his national and community contributions, including his regular visits to inner-city schools throughout the country in conjunction with HOPE: Helping Other People Excel.
 "Each December, Orlando tours as part of the Giants Christmas Caravan visiting hospitals, schools and youth groups including the UC San Francisco Medical Center pediatric cancer ward.
-He is a participant in Athletes Against AIDS.
-He is also a public speaker for the Omega Boys and Girls Club, counseling at-risk children in the San Francisco community.
-He is revered in the local community and a local band has a song that celebrates him.
+He was a participant in Athletes Against AIDS.
+He was also a public speaker for the Omega Boys and Girls Club, counseling at-risk children in the San Francisco community.
+He was revered in the local community and a local band has a song that celebrates him.

-The Giants retired Cepeda's number 30.
+The Giants retired Cepeda's number 30 in 1999.
 It hangs on the facing of the upper deck in the left field corner of Oracle Park.
-On September 6, 2008, the Giants unveiled a statue of Cepeda next to the installation.
-He is the fifth Giant to be honored with a statue; the other players are Willie Mays, Willie McCovey, Juan Marichal and Gaylord Perry.
+On September 6, 2008, the Giants unveiled a life-size statue of Cepeda at the northern corner of the stadium in recognition of his status as one of the greatest Giants of all time.
+He was the fifth Giant to be honored with a statue; the other players are Willie Mays, Willie McCovey, Juan Marichal, and Gaylord Perry.

-In a 1976 Esquire magazine article, sportswriter Harry Stein published an "All Time All-Star Argument Starter", consisting of five ethnic baseball teams.
-Cepeda, a Puerto Rican, was the first baseman on Stein's Latin team.
-In September 2008, the Giants added a life-size bronze statue on the fourth corner of the stadium to honor Orlando Cepeda as one of the greatest Giants of all time, joining other Hall of Fame players on the other three corners of the stadium.
-These include Mays, Marichal and McCovey.
-Cepeda continues to be a part of the Giants front office staff and is often involved with the team's spring training activities.
+Cepeda continued to be a part of the Giants front office staff and was often involved with the team's spring training activities.

-He is also recognized at Ponce's Parque de los Ponceños Ilustres in the area of sports.
+He was also recognized at Ponce's Parque de los Ponceños Ilustres in the area of sports.

+Personal life

+On December 3, 1960, Cepeda married Annie Pino in a ceremony that took place in a small church of San Juan.
+This was followed by a large reception at the Caribe Hilton Hotel.
+He and Pino divorced in 1973.

+After the couple separated, he met Nydia Fernandez, who was from Carolina, Puerto Rico.
+The couple married in 1975, and had two children together, Malcom and Ali.
+Cepeda also had two other sons, Orlando Cepeda Jr. and Carl Cepeda.